Shoreditch is home to London’s best Burmese restaurant.

 It comes to us from Dan Anton and head chef Zaw Mahesh – both of Burmese heritage – who’re building on the remarkable success of both their year-long Hackney pop up & their Spitalfields Market stall.

 The name Lahpet literally means ‘tea’ in Burmese, and is a reference to their signature dish, tea leaf salad which is made umami-packed pickled tea leaves.
-Other smaller-size numbers include shan tofu fritters (the tofu is made from scratch onsite using split peas, and doesn’t taste like the tofu you’re used to), and hearty balachaung dumplings (it’s a Burmese dried shrimp dish).
+Other smaller-size numbers include shan tofu fritters (the tofu is made from scratch onsite using split peas, and doesn’t taste like the tofu you’re used to), and hearty balachaung dumplings (it’s a Burmese spicy dried shrimp relish).

 Going larger, you can net yourself a pork & mustard green curry; a whole fried bream with morning glory; or a hefty aubergine roasted & stuffed with oyster mushrooms plus Burmese herbs & spices.